NinjaGaurav/DirectDialer/README.md

     https://github.com/NinjaGaurav/DirectDialer/blob/master/app/build/outputs/apk/app-debug.apk

 # Note
-If you are using Android 6.0 (Marshmallow) or above you need to manually open the app info from Android Settings and grant the permissions for the app to run properly else you will receive Force Close/Stopped working messages.
-This will be fixed when Auto Request Permission on Startup is implemented.
+If you are using Android 6.0 (Marshmallow) or above you will receive Force Close/Stopped working message when you run the app for the First Time; press Back button once and grant all the permissions then the app will work fine.

 # Screenshots
 ![Alt Text](https://github.com/NinjaGaurav/DirectDialer/blob/master/screenshots/1.png)